 How do you use the European Agenda for Music for your work on national level?
 How is the EAM connected to your work on national level?
 Those were the questions at the centre of the first panel discussion.
 In her introduction, Audrey Guerre – EMC Board Member and Coordinator of Live DMA – described how Live DMA use survey among the member organisations for their advocacy work referencing the key theme “data collection & analysis”.

 Ruta Kanteruka from the Latvian Music Council and Lenka Dohnalová from the Czech Music Council presented how they have implemented the EAM into their work.
 In Latvia, the EAM was used as a guiding document and it “helped us – or the issues we promote – to be taken more seriously”, Ruta Kanteruka explained.
-Many of the advocacy activities revolved around music education in schools when the EAM was used to convince policy makers to cut music in primary schools for at least another three years.
+Many of the advocacy activities revolved around music education in schools when the EAM was used to convince policy makers to not cut music in primary schools for at least another three years.

 In the Czech Republic, the EAM was used by the Czech Music Council to influence the Strategy for Culture and Creative Industries.
 The EAM was also a source of inspiration, as Lenka Dohnalová explained, since the theme “shaping society” had not been used much before the EAM.